Holly Springs, Mississippi: History

-During the American Civil War, Union General Ulysses S. Grant temporarily used Holly Springs as a supply depot and headquarters.
-He was mounting an effort to take the city of Vicksburg.
-Confederate Earl Van Dorn led the successful Holly Springs Raid on the town in December 1862, destroying most of the Union supplies at the Confederate Armory Site.
+During the Civil War, Union general Ulysses S. Grant temporarily used Holly Springs as a supply depot and headquarters while mounting an effort to take the city of Vicksburg.
+Confederate general Earl Van Dorn led the successful Holly Springs Raid on the town in December 1862, destroying most of the Union supplies at the Confederate Armory Site.
 The campus of the Holly Springs Female Institute, which had been open since 1836, was also burned, forcing it to permanently close.
 Grant eventually succeeded in ending the siege of Vicksburg with a Union victory.

-In 1878, Holly Springs suffered a yellow fever epidemic, part of a regional epidemic that spread through the river towns.
-1,400 residents became ill and 300 died.
-The Marshall County Courthouse, at the center of Holly Springs's square, was used as a hospital during the epidemic.
+In 1878, Holly Springs suffered a yellow fever epidemic, part of a regional epidemic; 1,400 residents became ill and 300 died.
+The Marshall County courthouse, at the center of Holly Springs's square, was used as a hospital during the epidemic.

 After the war and emancipation, many freedmen stayed in the area, working as sharecroppers on former plantations.
 There were tensions after the war.

 As agriculture was mechanized in the early 20th century, there were fewer farm labor jobs.
 From 1900 to 1910, a quarter of the population left the city.
 Many blacks moved to the North in the Great Migration to escape southern oppression and seek employment in northern factories.
 The invasion of boll weevils in the 1920s and 1930s, which occurred across the South, destroyed the cotton crops and caused economic problems on top of the Great Depression.
 Some light industry developed in the area.
-After World War II, most industries moved to the major cities of Memphis, Tennessee and Birmingham, Alabama.
+After World War II, most industries moved to the major cities of Memphis, Tennessee, and Birmingham, Alabama.

+Holly Springs is the birthplace of Father Timothy Kavanaugh, who is the lead character in American novelist Jan Karon's Mitford series.